-Decades after the conflict first began, life remains precarious for many Palestinians.
+Decades after conflict first began, life remains precarious for many Palestinians.
 Economic development has been stifled by political instability, constant conflict, the erection of the West Bank barrier and the continuation of blockades in Gaza.
-To respond to the resulting levels of poverty, we’re building livelihoods and providing crucial health care.

-In addition, water and electricity shortages across Gaza are putting livelihoods, as well as the health of local communities, at risk.
+Water and electricity shortages across Gaza are putting livelihoods, as well as the health of local communities, at risk.
 A lack of safe water can be especially deadly for children.
-In Gaza, due to power shortages, inadequate sewage systems and high levels of salt in the water, 97% of the water is unfit for domestic purposes, posing a huge health risk.
+In Gaza, due to power shortages, inadequate sewage systems and high levels of salt in the water, over 90% of the water is unfit for human consumption, posing a huge health risk.

 For people across the Palestinian Territories, life is incredibly challenging: